 Costa Brava Day Trip

-Climb aboard a comfortable air-conditioned coach at 8:30am and relax as you head north towards the province of Girona.
+Climb aboard a comfortable air-conditioned coach at the scheduled time and relax as you head north towards the province of Girona.

 Your first stop will be Calella de Palafrugell, a small fishing village with pleasant white houses surrounded by beautiful coves.
 You’ll have time to explore its historic center at your own pace.